helperton/puppet_integration_test/README.md

 This script is intented to be used with a Jenkins job and test hosts.

 When fully configured, the Jenkins job will kick off the script which will revert the host back to a clean state using rsync.
 Then it will kick off 3 runs of Puppet where the first two runs must return 0 or 2 (meaning nothing changed or with changes but no errors).
 The final run must exit 0 (meaning, no changes or errors).
-It's designed to run every hour on the hour since runs can take 20+ minutes, it may not make sense to kick off with every commit.
+It's configured to run every hour on the hour since Puppet runs can take 20+ minutes, it may not make sense to kick off with every commit.
+Change the time interval in the jenkins job to fit your needs.

 The reason rsync is used is because it's cross platform and doesn't require access to the hypervisor.
 It's a poor man's snaphost :)

 It's primary use case is for module integration testing.
 The default config also turns on evaltrace and summarizes the top 5 most expensive resources you have in your catalog.
 You can then examine where your Puppet run is spending most of it's time and optimize.
+In our use case we have 30+ modules with 6+ developers all commiting code to our build pipeline environment, these jobs kick off and test that environment on all of our test hosts, Linux, AIX, and Solaris.
+This is where we find all of our duplicate declaration errors as well as many other types before we make releases of our code.

 The script utilizes a yaml configuration file which includes: